Sifl46/GOSRootOTA/README.md

   - `PASSPHRASE_AVB`
   - `PASSPHRASE_OTA`

-### Hop Between Root and Rootless
+### Hop Between Root flavors, and Rootless

+- For root with pixincreate's Magisk, set the following URL in Custota: `https://Sifl.github.io/GOSRootOTA/magisk/`
-- To remove root, set the following URL in Custota: `https://pixincreate.github.io/PixeneOS/rootless/`
+- For root with KitsuneMagisk, set the following URL in Custota: `https://Sifl46.github.io/GOSRootOTA/kitsunemagisk/`
-- To add root, set the following URL in Custota: `https://pixincreate.github.io/PixeneOS/magisk/`
+- To remove root (but keep Custota), set the following URL in Custota: `https://Sifl46.github.io/GOSRootOTA/rootless/`

 ### Commands